• Skip to Content

 Feedback and Mentoring are crucial to the success of a graduate student.
 As such, there is a Homewood Annual Review policy.
 At least once per academic year, all full‐time Homewood graduate programs are required to provide a written review to: (a) all doctoral students, and (b) all master’s students conducting thesis research.
 Annual reviews should be completed before the start of the next academic year, barring unexpected circumstances.

-Departments should include mention of funding continuation, as appropriate; as well as have a space for discussion about the student’s professional development goals and ways to develop strategies to achieve those goals.
+Departments and advisors should hold space for discussion about the student’s professional development goals and ways to develop strategies to achieve those goals.
 This review must include the opportunity for the student to offer self‐evaluation.
-Students who fail to attain a program’s minimum level of performance may be placed on academic probation or dismissed using the procedures outlined in the Homewood Schools Policy for Graduate Student Probation, Dismissal, and Funding Withdrawal.
+Students who fail to attain a program’s minimum level of academic or research performance may be placed on academic probation or dismissed using the procedures outlined in the Homewood Schools Policy for Graduate Student Probation, Dismissal, and Funding Withdrawal.
 In making these decisions, particularly that of dismissal, the program will take into consideration extenuating circumstances beyond the student’s control.

 The Whiting School of Engineering has established a Guide to Effective Annual Reviews to assist both advisors and students make these annual reviews a useful tool in the development of each student.